VladUsatii/tinysort/README.md

 [русский](https://github.com/VladUsatii/tinysort/master/README.ru.md) • [lengua española readme](https://github.com/VladUsatii/tinysort/master/README.es.md)

 Made this CSV data sorter in an airplane.
-I got super bored, so I put this together with Python PyQt5, NumPy, PyGame, a few random modules, and a lot of coffee.
+I got super bored, so I put this together with Python PyQt5, NumPy, SDL2, a few random modules, and a lot of coffee.
 It could help you visualize 2D and 3D data and draw pixels, as well as model shapes for ML and other types of studies.

 ## Install